ItalyPaleAle/svelte-spa-router/README.md

 The `active` action accepts a dictionary `options` as argument:

 - `options.path`: the path that, when matched, makes the link active.
 In the first example above, we want the link to be active when the route is `/hello/*` (the asterisk matches anything after that).
 As you can see, this doesn't have to be the same as the path the link points to.
-When `options.path` is omitted or falsey, it defaults to the path specified in the link's `href` attribute.
+When `options.path` is omitted or false-y, it defaults to the path specified in the link's `href` attribute.
 This parameter can also be a regular expression that will mark the link as active when it matches: for example, setting to the regular expression `/^\/*\/hi$/` will make the link active when it starts with `/` and ends with `/hi`, regardless of what's in between.
 - `options.className`: the name of the CSS class to add.
 This is optional, and it defaults to `active` if not present.

 As a shorthand, instead of passing a dictionary as `options`, you can pass a single string or regular expression that will be interpreted as `options.path`.